chriskn/structurizr-c4puml-extension/README.md

 ```
 ### Dynamic diagrams

-As the following example shows, the C4-PlantUML extension provides, in addition to the parallel sequences provided by structurizr library, nested numbered parallel sequences for dynamic diagrams.
+As the following example shows, the C4-PlantUML extension provides, in addition to the parallel sequences provided by the Structurizr library, nested numbered parallel sequences for dynamic diagrams.

 ![Example dynamic diagram](./docs/dynamic_example_nested.svg)